 - During orientation programs, students are informed about the College’s values regarding respect for others and self, sexual diversity, consent, and safe sex and the importance to never be a bystander.

-- The College’s Fair Treatment policy with its clear standards and processes if a student wants to make a complaint is communicated to all students at the start of the year and this is repeated at specific times during the year.
+- The College’s Fair Treatment policy has standards and processes if a student wants to make a complaint.
+It is communicated to all students at the start of the year and repeated at specific times during the year.